fluxionary/minetest-we_maze/README.md

 # we_maze

-a command to create a 2D maze using worldedit.
+a command to create 2d mazes using worldedit.

 you can specify material(s), path width, wall width, algorithm, and a seed.